JBPelzner/w207_Final/README.md

 ## Introduction/Business Problem

-With the rise of new regulations, such as GDPR, privacy compliance organizatios will need to forecast their future workflows.
-In order to to complete and review permissions requests for mobile applications worldwide, privacy compliance organizations will need to hire compliance analysts, which affects their labor expenditures.
+With the rise of new regulations, such as GDPR, privacy compliance organizations will need to forecast their future workflows.
+In order to complete and review permissions requests for mobile applications worldwide, privacy compliance organizations will need to hire compliance analysts, which affects their labor expenditures.
 We want to help these organizations with these forecasting tasks.
 We decided to focus on android apps in particular.

 ## Data Cleaning

-We imported our data, and upon veiwing the first 5 rows, observed that a blank column named "unnamed 6" contained null values.
+We imported our data, and upon viewing the first 5 rows, observed that a blank column named "unnamed 6" contained null values.
 As such, we removed that column.
-We also obvserved that the data was out of order.
-As such, we merged our data by renaming some of the columns associated with post gdp data.
+We also observed that the data was out of order.
+As such, we merged our data and organized it by renaming some of the columns associated with post gdpr data.
+With the data merged accordingly, we are ready for EDA

 ## EDA
 Our data contains the following variables: